Discover the Magic of the Camino de Santiago: Walk Through Spain’s Rich History

 Image Credit: Shutterstock / Formatoriginal

 The Camino de Santiago passes through diverse regions with its own customs, cuisine, and dialects.
 Take the time to learn a few basic phrases in Spanish (and Galician, if traveling in Galicia) to enrich interactions with locals.
-Sampling regional specialties and wines is a delight and a pathway to understanding the local way of life.
+Sampling regional specialities and wines is a delight and a pathway to understanding the local way of life.

 Spiritual and Personal Growth